GrahamDeprecated/Laravel-Core/README.md

 Laravel Core supports optional configuration.

-To get started, first publish the package config file:
+To get started, first publish the package config files:

 ```bash
 $ php artisan publish:config graham-campbell/core
 ```

-There are two config options:

-##### Home Page URL

-This option (`'home'`) defines the url to use for the home page.
-The default value for this setting is `'/'`.

-##### Enable Commands

-This option (`'commands'`) enables the install/update/reset commands and bindings shipped with this package.
-Other packages can read this config to save time by not registering event command event listeners if command are disabled.
-The default value for this setting is `true`.
+There are many config options split across 3 files.
+The intention here is to allow you to have a centralised point for common configuration that lots of packages and services can depend on.

 ## Usage